 1 tsp Celtic sea salt

 Slice the onion into thin strips.
 Place into a slow cooker (I love this one on sale too!).
 Place the beef roast into the cooker on top of the onions.
 Add the spices and salt.
 Cook on low heat for 8 hours.
-Shred with a fork and cook on lowest setting for another 2 hours for the spices to infuse the beef.
-Serve over Miracle Rice, Cauliflower Rice or in a “Healthified” tortilla!
+Shred with a fork and cook on the lowest setting for another 2 hours for the spices to infuse the beef.
+Serve over Miracle Rice, Cauliflower Rice, or in a “Healthified” tortilla!
 Makes 8 servings.